codetronik/AndroidAntiCheat/README.md

 ## Features
 Integrity
- - Check the got section table Hooking.
+ - Check the got section table Hooking
- - Check the inline Hooking.
+ - Check the inline Hooking

 Anti Reversing
- - syscall direct call Implementation.
+ - Implementation of the syscall API

 Scan Hacking Tool
- - Scan so injection.
+ - Scanning so injection.
- - Checking the virtualization environment.
+ - Checking the virtualization environment